aslinedvinsson/The-community-of-things-to-know-PP1/README.md

 ### Fonts
 **Bebas Neue:** The uppercase, sans-serif font Bebas Neue is employed for the logo and headings.
 It is a font that exudes a youthful and modern impression, making it particularly suitable for headlines.
 Bebas Neue Designed by Ryoichi Tsunekawa.

 **Roboto:** For the remaining text, we use Roboto as the font.
 Roboto is also a sans-serif typeface specifically crafted for on-screen use.
-It has been meticulously designed to strike a balance between content density and readability.
-Roboto enjoys widespread adoption and has been extensively tested and utilized.
+It has been designed to strike a balance between content density and readability.
+Roboto has been extensively tested and utilized.
 As a web-friendly font, Roboto renders excellently on modern web browsers and maintains performance even on older versions, ensuring the highest quality text display for all users.
 Roboto
 Designed by Christian Robertson.

 Both fonts come from [Google Fonts](https://fonts.google.com/).They are sans-serif, and the backup font is also set to sans-serif.